aws/serverless-application-model/README.md

 Benefits of using the SAM transform include:

 - Built-in best practices and sane defaults.
+- Local testing and debugging with the [AWS SAM CLI](https://github.com/aws/aws-sam-cli).
 - Extension of the CloudFormation template syntax.
-- Local testing and debugging with the [AWS SAM CLI](https://github.com/aws/aws-sam-cli).

 ## Getting started

-To start building SAM-based applications, use the [AWS SAM CLI](https://github.com/aws/aws-sam-cli).
+To start building SAM-based applications, use the [SAM CLI](https://github.com/aws/aws-sam-cli).
 It allows you to locally build, test, debug, and deploy applications defined by SAM templates.

 Save the following as `template.yaml`: